What is Data Profiling?

 Basic data quality information

-Your profiler will also provide vital information about the quality of data in your set.
+Your data profiler will also provide vital information about the quality of data in your set.
 It will determine quality based on things like a set's completeness (how complete each entry is, if there is a null value, or if there's inaccurate data) and uniqueness (whether or not there are multiple entries for the same data within the set).

 Data formats and patterns